 Change and Persistence

-It was not long after non-Indian settlers claimed the land at the site of Sdzidzilalitch, in 1852, that Indians were no longer welcome there.
+Not long after non-Native settlers claimed the land at the site of Dzidzilalich, in 1852, Indigenous people were no longer welcome there.
 In the Treaty of Point Elliott, signed at Mukilteo in 1855, the Duwamish, the Suquamish, and the tribes that would become the Muckleshoot Indian Tribe, ceded the majority of their land in exchange for payments and services.
 Though the tribes were expected to go to the reservation established at Port Madison on the west shore of Puget Sound, or, later, to the Muckleshoot reservation in what is now south King County, many of the Duwamish continued to live independently around the region.
-Some Indian women married non-Indian men and settled in towns.
+Some Native women married non-Native men and settled in towns.

-The non-Indian settlers at Seattle, who named their new town for a Duwamish and Suquamish leader (whose name has also been rendered in English as "Sealth," "Se'ahl," and "Seeathl," among other approximations) needed Indians to trade food items with them, provide transportation in their canoes, and work at Yesler's mill, the economic backbone of the settlement.
+The non-Native settlers at Seattle, who named their new town for a Duwamish and Suquamish leader (whose name has also been rendered in English as "Sealth," "Se'ahl," and "Seeathl," among other approximations) needed Native people to trade food items with them, provide transportation in their canoes, and work at Yesler's mill, the economic backbone of the settlement.

 This interdependence did not translate into a desire to integrate the two cultures.
-The new city council officially prohibited Indian residences within the city limits in an 1865 ordinance (though that law was not reinstated when Seattle incorporated a second time in 1869).
-As the town grew, Indians were relegated to other areas around Elliot Bay, and, as undeveloped areas along the shoreline shrank, they were tolerated on Ballast Island at the foot of Washington and Main streets, just a block or two from the site of Sdzidzilalitch.
-There are a number of accounts and photographs of Indians camped on the small bit of land, dubbed Ballast Island, created by ballast dumped from ships coming to Elliott Bay to load lumber destined for ports around the Pacific Rim.
+The new city council officially prohibited Native residences within the city limits in an 1865 ordinance (though that law was not reinstated when Seattle incorporated a second time in 1869).
+As the town grew, Native people were relegated to other areas around Elliott Bay, and, as undeveloped areas along the shoreline shrank, they were tolerated on Ballast Island at the foot of Washington and Main streets, just a block or two from the site of Dzidzilalich.
+There are a number of accounts and photographs of Native people camped on the small bit of land, dubbed Ballast Island, created by ballast dumped from ships coming to Elliott Bay to load lumber destined for ports around the Pacific Rim.